Distributional Evaluation of Generative Models via Relative Density Ratio: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Naoki Awaya for his valuable comments and discussions.
+\hidetext{We are grateful to Naoki Awaya for his valuable comments and discussions.
 We thank Ganchao Wei for providing the code to preprocess the American Gut Data and the code to train the ICFM generator on the relative abundance data.
-This work is supported by NIGMS grant R01-GM135440.
+This work is supported by NIGMS grant R01-GM135440.} We used ChatGPT-5 to make sentence-level edits in writing and to assist code debugging related to this project.